dkhan42/MBDF/README.md

 ```
 Where `charges` is an array containing lists (or arrays) of nuclear charges for all molecules in the dataset.
 Likewise, `coordinates` should be an array containing lists (or arrays) of atomic coordinates for all molecules.

+The local cutoff distance can be controlled using the `cutoff_r` keyword.
+The default value is 8 Å but this should be increased for larger molecules.
+This does not affect the representation size, kernel evualuation cost and only affects the representation generation cost.

 Note : The atomic coordinates should be provided in Angstrom.

 The `n_jobs` parameter controls the number of cores over which the representation generation will be parallelized.
 Default value is `-1` which means all cores in the system will be used.